 In preparing each response to the staff's comments, it is important to keep the ultimate goal in mind, namely, accurate and full disclosure of all material information.
-By the time the company receives the first comments from the staff, a month or more will have passed since the registration statement was filed.
-The working group needs to consider all that has happened during that time and amend the registration statement as appropriate to reflect new developments and to ensure that the registration statement is complete and accurate.
+By the time the company receives the first comments from the staff, a month or more will have passed since the registration statement was filed or the draft registration statement was confidentially submitted.
+The working group needs to consider all that has happened during that time and amend the registration statement or draft registration statement as appropriate to reflect new developments and to ensure that it is complete and accurate.